 Inventories are stated at the lower of cost and net realisable value.
 Cost is determined using the weighted-average method.
 The cost of finished goods and work in progress comprises raw materials, direct labour, other direct costs and related production overheads (allocated based on normal operating capacity).
 It excludes borrowing costs.
 The item by item approach is used in applying the lower of cost and net realisable value.
-Net realisable value is the estimated selling price in the ordinary course of business, less the estimated cost of completion and applicable variable selling expenses.
+Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs necessary to make the sale.